SEDE VACANTE 1700

 Popes Innocent XI (Odescalchi of Milan) and Innocent XII (Pignatelli of Naples) did not engage in nepotism, and consequently there was no obvious claimant to leadership among their creature.
 This gave those cardinals an opportunity to redistribute themselves according to their own wishes and needs.

-The French faction was composed of seven Cardinals: César d'Estrées, Pierre de Bonzi (who was a Florentine, and who, in the event, did not attend the Conclave), Etienne Le Camus (who claimed to belong to the Zelanti ), Toussaint de Forbin-Janson (strongly anti-Jansenist and pro-Jesuit), Henri d'Arquien, Pierre-Armand de Coislin, and Louis-Antoine de Noailles (Conjectures politiques, 43).
+The French faction was composed of seven Cardinals: César d'Estrées, Pierre de Bonzi (whose family had been Florentine, and who, in the event, did not attend the Conclave), Etienne Le Camus (who claimed to belong to the Zelanti ), Toussaint de Forbin-Janson (strongly anti-Jansenist and pro-Jesuit) [portrait at right], Henri d'Arquien, Pierre-Armand de Coislin, and Louis-Antoine de Noailles (Conjectures politiques, 43).
 Bouillion, the Dean of the Sacred College, might once have been considered its leader, but he was, in fact, a doubtful adherent, considering the way he had been treated by Louis XIV (Conjectures politiques, 48).
 The leader of the faction, therefore, was d'Estrées, who had experience with conclaves and who carried "the King's secret".

 The Spanish faction was led by Cardinal Francesco de' Medici, assisted by Cardinal del Giudice.
 The other members were Cardinals Portocarrero (who did not attend), Kollonitsch (who likewise did not attend), Salazar (also absent), Vincenzo Grimani, Johannes Philip von Lamberg, and Francisco Antonio de Borja-Centelles (who also did not attend).
-The practical strength of the faction in votes was four.
+Had they made the effort to attend, they might have made a difference.
+The practical strength of the faction in votes, however, was only four.
 They could usually count, however, on votes from the Milanese and Neapolitans.